workhorsy/SaltyNES/README.md

 TODO

 * Is there a way to check if running asm.js instead of WebAssembly?
-* Shrink wasm file by removing cout and other complex libraries
+* Shrink wasm file by removing complex libraries
-* Add sound playing
+* Sound is distorted when running in browser, but not desktop
+* Remove unneeded #ifdef SDK tags
 * Change the name
-* Desktop mode does not quit
 * Make it show a message if WebAssembly is not supported